Solo5/solo5/README.md

 - [Debugging Solo5-based unikernels](docs/debugging.md)
 - [Technical overview, goals and limitations, and architecture of Solo5](docs/architecture.md)

-# Contributing and community
+# License, contributing and community

-Solo5 is developed on GitHub and licensed under a liberal ISC license.
+Solo5 is developed on GitHub and its original contributions are licensed under a liberal ISC license.

+This package incorporates components derived or copied from LLVM compiler-rt.
+For full details of the licenses of the components, refer to each source file.

 We accept contributions via GitHub pull requests.
 When submitting a contribution, please add your details to the `AUTHORS` file, and if your contribution adds new source files copy the copyright header from an existing source file.

 The coding style for the project is "as for the Linux kernel, but with 4 spaces instead of tabs".
 When in doubt, please follow style in existing source